mendix/docs/content/howto/extensibility/howto-datastorage-api.md

 ![](attachments/dsapi/image028.png)

-You can find the complete Java source code on GitHub: [LINK].
+You can find the complete Java source code on GitHub: [RetrieveAdvancedSQL](https://github.com/ako/QueryApiBlogPost/blob/master/javasource/hr/actions/RetrieveAdvancedSql.java).

 You now have a generic SQL action that can be used in microflows to retrieve data from your application database.
 The query in this example returns the same data as the OQL earlier, so you can reuse the non-persistent entity DepartmentSummary as defined previously.